Donny Osmond Just Googled Himself And The Results Are Hilarious

 Donny Osmond regularly updates his social media accounts with hilarious throwback photos and precious memories of an iconic 50-year career in the entertainment industry.
 But when he decided to Google himself, the results were indeed hilarious and so were his explanations.

 Osmond posted the typed message “is Donny Osmond” just to see what would come up in the search results.
-Items included roles he’s played, the celebrity friends he’s had and his overall health.
+Items included roles he’s played, the celebrity friends he’s had, and his overall health.

 Just days earlier, Osmond shared with his followers that he was in the midst of creating some new music with songwriter Denny White for his upcoming new album, the 62nd of his career.

-On May 10, Osmond revealed to fans that he was “thrilled” to announce that his former tour, One Night Only was available on Amazon Prime Video.
-He said in the comments section of his post that after an incredible sold-out UK tour, his team captured the magic of the final show.
+On May 10, Osmond revealed to fans that he was “thrilled” to announce that his former tour, One Night Only, was available on Amazon Prime Video.
+He said in the comments section of his post that after an incredible sold-out U.K. tour, his team captured the magic of the final show.

 View this post on Instagram